burgesQ/api-express/README.md

 # README.md

-Project `turn-express`.
+Project `api-express`.

-`turn-express` is a nodejs API (using the `express` fmwk) which handle the credential creation / feeding for a TURN authentification.
+`api-express` is a nodejs API (using the `express` fmwk) which handle the credential creation / feeding for a TURN authentification.

 The nodejs server is dockerized, so no need to install npm or anything else on the host.